-3 Addressing the needs of each pupil 100% Pupils can access Unifrog to provide insight into a range of careers and industries that students may not have considered or be aware of.
+School website shares links to others that support students and parents with labour market information.
+Super learning day includes a session for Year 10 students of how to access labour market information.
+3 Addressing the needs of each pupil 100% Pupils access Unifrog to provide insight into a range of careers and industries that they may not have considered, or be aware of.
 We aim to challenge social mobility through the tutor programme and develop a knowledge of every student, no matter what the background.
-Staff can track pupil progress on completing courses and activities through use of Unifrog.
+Staff track pupil progress on completing courses and activities through use of Unifrog.
 KS4 pupils have the opportunity to consider future options through college, sixth form, university taster days or virtual experiences should physical day visits not be a viable option.
 Vulnerable pupils requiring additional support have one-to-one support provided by NEACO.
 Pupils with SEND have the opportunity to have small group visits to CWA to support pupils preparing for their next step in a new environment.
 Stereotypes are challenged through activities aimed specifically to break these down.
-4 Linking curriculum learning to careers 100% Character and Culture and Skills for Life prepare students for their future careers.
+Pupils have the opportunity to experience a mock interview day to develop and build skills.
+4 Linking curriculum learning to careers 100% Character &amp; Culture and Skills for Life prepare students for their future careers.
 Working on the soft skills needed to access employment.
-Subjects have schemes of learning that include links to careers that are explicitly taught within the curriculum to make the content being learnt in lesson relevant to real life.
-5 Encounters with employers and employees 100% Pupils have the opportunity to access a careers fair providing opportunities to speak to a variety of employers.
-Pupils have access to Unifrog, which provides videos of employees giving advice and thoughts about their chosen careers.
-Events organised within school using the alumni from Marshland High School with the Future First Organisation.
+Subjects have schemes of learning that include links to careers that are explicitly taught within the curriculum to make lesson content and learning relevant to real life.
+5 Encounters with employers and employees 100% Pupils have opportunity to access a careers fair providing opportunities to speak to a variety of employers.
+Pupils have access to Unifrog with videos of employees giving advice and thoughts about their chosen careers.
+Mock interview day allows links to be made with employers.
 Events supported by NEACO and Jon Egging Trust.
-6 Experience of the workplace 25% Encourage students to seek work experience around their school hours.
-Share virtual work experience opportunities with students using google drive.
+Careers day during SLD.
+Subject specific careers event e.g. Anglia water; Parliament trip etc.

-7 Encounters with further and higher education 70% Year 10 pupils have the opportunity to spend a day at a University (hasn't yet been a possibility since the Covid-19 pandemic) Strong links developed with Cambridge, Lincoln and UEA.
-Year 10 pupils will have the opportunity to experience either a Sixth form or college taster days.
-8 Personal Guidance 75% WNAT have a shared careers advisor, which our pupils have access to for face-to-face or virtual meetings as required.
+6 Experience of the workplace 25% Share virtual work experience opportunities with students using google drive.
+Carry out a work experience placement at the end of Year 10 for one week with a local or national company.
+7 Encounters with further and higher education Pupils have the opportunity to spend a day at a University (hasn't yet been a possibility since the Covid-19 pandemic) Strong links developed with Cambridge, Lincoln and UEA.
+Year 10 pupils will have the opportunity to experience either a Sixth form or college taster day.
+8 Personal Guidance 100% WNAT have a shared careers advisor, which our pupils have access to for face-to-face or virtual meetings as required.
+NEACO students have opportunity to work with outreach officer on a one-to-one or group basis.